 - Suggest potential purposes and research questions

 The review of literature helps you to find something that has not been studied before or that no one has examined thoroughly.
 For example, a review of literature might indicate that we know little about how height affects weight.
-This natural leads to the question “does height affect weight?”
+This naturally leads to the question “does height affect weight?”
 The literature review provides the need for the study as well as helps to shape the research questions.

 The research question has already been alluded to.
 Your goal is to develop specific, narrow, and measurable questions.
-Specific questions helps you to only have a handful of variables you need to deal with.
-For example, in our height and weight illustration the question we can ask is “does height influences weight?”
+Specific questions help you to only have a handful of variables you need to deal with.
+For example, in our height and weight illustration, the question we can ask is “does height influences weight?”
 In this example, we are looking at two specific variables which are height and weight.
 We need to measure the height of people and we also need to measure the weight of the same people.
 We can then use statistics to see if height influences weight.
 Clear questions are important in clear research design as we will see in the future.

 These initial steps are critical to successful research.
 If the beginning is off and not clear there is no hope for the study.
 It is at the early stages of a study that students struggle are most frustrated.
 If a good job is done here the rest of the study is relatively easy to complete.